-There are lots of ways for a cyber security analyst to look at their data – as tables, bar charts, line graphs… But none of these can capture a key dimension: connections.
-That’s where network visualization comes in.
+There are lots of ways for a cyber security analyst to look at their data – as tables, bar charts, line graphs.
+But none of these can capture a key dimension: connections.
+That’s where graph visualization comes in.

 Patterns and trends are interesting, but are mostly helpful for helping us see anomalies.
-By analyzing anomalies, an analyst can prevent data breaches, find malware entry points, predict externals attacks and generally find vulnerabilities in an organization’s perimeter.
+By detecting anomalies in cyber security data, an analyst can prevent data breaches, find malware entry points, predict externals attacks and generally find vulnerabilities in an organization’s perimeter.

-There are broadly two approaches to getting started with a new network:
+There are broadly two approaches to graph visualization:

-This example uses the global approach.
+This example uses the global approach to graph visualization.
 It is a technique widely used in fraud detection and compliance environments – situations that require fast but careful decision-making based on large datasets.

-An enterprise SIEM system is likely to generate thousands (or even hundreds of thousands) of security alerts every day.
+An enterprise SIEM system is likely to generate thousands (or even millions) of security alerts every day.
 No analyst can hope to check each one, but they equally cannot all be ignored.
-By distilling a few hundred alerts in a KeyLines chart at once, we can start to see patterns and – more importantly – anomalies.
+Graph visualization makes it possible to take a high-level overview of this data, driving effective anomaly detection in cyber security data.

-This example shows how one KeyLines customer, an online currency exchange provider, uses network visualization to analyze user login behaviors.
+This example shows how one KeyLines customer, an online currency exchange provider, uses graph visualization to analyze user login behaviors.

 Irregularities in login patterns can be a useful indicator of compromise, often indicating an impending breach.
 Patterns to look for include:

-Humans are uniquely equipped with the analysis skills required to see patterns and find outliers.
+Humans are uniquely equipped with the analytical skills required to see patterns and find outliers.
 By presenting a visual overview of our data in a single chart, the brain automatically spots unusual patterns:

 In this screenshot, the central node of each structure indicates an online account; each connected node is an IP address that has been used to access that account.
 We can see that most accounts have been accessed by 1-4 different IP addresses.